unfor19/kubernetes-localdev/README.md

     ![mkcert-certificate-installed](https://d33vo9sj4p3nyc.cloudfront.net/kubernetes-localdev/mkcert-certificate-installed.png)

     **TIP**: Can't see it?
-Close and re-open `certmgr.msc`, it doesn't auto-refresh upon adding certificates
+Close and re-open `certmgr.msc` as it doesn't auto-refresh upon adding certificates.

 ### Load CA Certificates To A Kubernetes Secret

-So far the certificates are recognized by the Windows machine, now it's time to create a [symlink](https://linuxize.com/post/how-to-create-symbolic-links-in-linux-using-the-ln-command/) (shortcut) from WSL2 to the windows host, this will make the certificates available in WSL2.
-Following that we'll create the Kubernetes Namespace `cert-manager`, this is where all cert-manager's resources will be deployed (next section).
-The last step is to create a [Kubernetes Secret type TLS](https://kubernetes.io/docs/concepts/configuration/secret/#tls-secrets) that will be used by cert-manager to issue certificates.
+So far, the certificates can be recognized by the Windows machine.
+Now it's time to create a [symlink](https://linuxize.com/post/how-to-create-symbolic-links-in-linux-using-the-ln-command/) (shortcut) from WSL2 to the windows host.
+That will make the certificates available in WSL2.
+Following that, we'll create the Kubernetes Namespace `cert-manager`.
+That is where all cert-manager's resources will be deployed (next section).
+The last step is to create a [Kubernetes Secret type TLS](https://kubernetes.io/docs/concepts/configuration/secret/#tls-secrets) which cert-manager will use to issue certificates.

-**NOTE**: I preferred to use a symlink to sync between Windows and WSL2 automatically, without the need to `cp` every time something changes.
-I haven't done it for `.kube/config` since I got some weird errors so I used `cp` as an alternative.
+**NOTE**: I preferred to use a symlink to sync between Windows and WSL2, without the need to `cp` every time something changes.
+I haven't done it for `.kube/config` since I got some weird errors, so I used `cp` as an alternative.

 1. **WSL2**: Mount the certificates that were created with `mkcert` from the Windows host to WSL
     ```bash